 The Daiwa Prorex 7×7 titanium wire must be the best trace on the market!
 It’s an incredibly strong and smooth wire material that will give your lures the best possible presentation.

-Thanks to its 49 strands, it has an unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
-These feature are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.
+Thanks to its 49 strands, it has unbelievable flexibility to it, and for being a 15lb trace, it is remarkably thin.
+These features are undoubtedly highly advantageous when it comes to lure fishing for zander, as you want as little visibility and stiffness as possible.

-At the same time, the Prorex won’t stretch as much as other wires, which will result in a faster and more precise strike and hooking of the fish.
+At the same time, the Prorex won’t stretch as much as other wires, which will result in a more precise strike.